Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 The Executive Summary

-The Mini-CEO Problem: You’re paying a hidden “decision tax” of 15–20 hours weekly (up to 936 hours yearly) on approvals your team could own, blocking roughly $505,440 in strategic capacity and stalling growth past $100K+ in revenue.
+The Mini-CEO Problem: You’re paying a 15–20 hours weekly “decision tax” (up to 936 hours yearly) on approvals your team could own, stalling growth past $100K+.

-What you’ll learn: The 8-Week Mini-CEO Transition Protocol, including role definition and hiring, the Decision Authority Matrix, the Exception Library and Playbook, the 80/20 Decision Audit, and the three moves that make a mini-CEO transition actually stick.
+What you’ll learn: The 8-Week Mini-CEO Transition Protocol with the Decision Authority Matrix, Exception Library and Playbook, and 80/20 Decision Audit to shift decisions off your plate.

-What changes if you apply it: You move from handling 42 decisions weekly and working 48 hours to just 8 decisions weekly and 30 hours, while your mini-CEO owns 34 decisions weekly, enabling a jump from $108K to $132K/month, freeing 936 hours annually and unlocking a net capacity value of about $425K–$505K per year.
+What changes if you apply it: You drop from 42 decisions weekly and 48 hours to 8 decisions and 30 hours, while a mini-CEO owns 34 decisions and unlocks high-value strategic time.

-Time to implement: Hire and define the role in Weeks 1–2, build and run the authority matrix in Weeks 3–4, complete exception training in Weeks 5–6, and reach full mini-CEO autonomy with audit-based oversight in Weeks 7–8, with meaningful hour reductions and revenue gains inside 60 days.
+Time to implement: Hire and define the role in Weeks 1–2, run the authority matrix in Weeks 3–4, train exceptions in Weeks 5–6, and reach full autonomy by Weeks 7–8 inside 60 days.

 Written by Nour Boustani for $100K–$150K/month founders and operators who want to reclaim 15–20 hours a week for strategy without losing control, slowing decisions, or gambling on an unstructured leadership hire.